Welcome to our 11 Plus exam preparation tips.

 More about the EasyA

-EasyA is a free app that connects students with expert maths tutors on-demand, so they can get help right when they need it.
-Students simply snap a photo of their question and are matched with one of our Oxbridge tutors who can help!
-EasyA is on-demand, meaning students don’t have to book sessions in advance.
-The anonymous, message-based format encourages students to ask all their questions without feeling self-conscious.
+EasyA is a free app that connects students with expert maths tutors on-demand, so they can get help right when they need it!
+Students simply snap a photo of their question and are matched with an Oxbridge tutor who can help within minutes!
+All sessions are on-demand, there’s no scheduling required, and the anonymous, message-based format encourages students to ask all their questions without feeling self-conscious.
 Here’s a short video on how it works.

 11 plus exam preparation tips